It’s all about being helpful.

 Frankly, it’s concerning.
 So, Suzanne Venker, in the interest of the common good, let me fix that for you…

 Oh, Ryan Lochte.
-At this point, anyone with exposure to the American news cycle has had their fill of #lochtegate and #lochtelies.
+At this point, anyone with exposure to the American moon cycle & birth has had their fill of #lochtegate and #lochtelies.
 (We’re a little sad that #lochtorrhea didn’t catch on).
 Emilio Bruna (@BrunaLab) took on the tough work of giving Ryan Lochte’s non-apology the red-ink treatment it deserved, and was kind enough to let us host it here.

 Ryan Lochte, let @BrunaLab fix that for you…